 |UK (Scotland)||-27.2 °C|

-The lowest temperature records of smaller European countries (Andorra, Liechtenstein, San Marino, Holy See, Monaco) are not shown since they are fairly small in geographic terms.
+The lowest temperature records of smaller European countries (Andorra, Liechtenstein, San Marino, Holy See, Monaco) are not shown since they are fairly small geographically.
 While the best effort was made to check the data and temperature values, there might be some errors.
-However, if you notice an error, feel free to reach out and let me know and shout at me on Twitter – I am happy to update the maps.
+However, if you notice an error, feel free to reach out and let me know, and shout at me on Twitter – I am happy to update the maps.

 In conclusion, keep in mind that only official or confirmed records are used.
 There have been many locally measured lower temperatures from those shown on the map.
 However, only a common WMO (World Meteorological Organization) standard was used for making this visualization; with that in mind, only the data conforming to WMO standards is shown.